 Encouragement.
-Playbacks encourage people to continue talking, reframe what they said, go deeper into their thoughts, perspectives, and feelings.
+Playbacks encourage people to continue talking, reframe what they said, and go deeper into their thoughts, perspectives, and feelings.

-Whether your managers are already skilled at the art of playbacks or looking to incorporate this practice for the first time, they can use a few tips.
+Whether your managers are already skilled at playbacks or looking to incorporate this practice for the first time, they can use a few tips.